-Merrill Lynch, Pierce, Fenner & Smith Incorporated, and Leerink Swann LLC are acting as representatives of each of the underwriters named below.
-Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriters, we have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us, the number of shares of common stock set forth opposite its name below.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated, and Leerink Partners LLC are acting as representatives of each of the underwriters named below.
+Subject to the terms and conditions set forth in an underwriting agreement among us, the selling stockholders and the underwriters, we and the selling stockholders have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us and the selling stockholders, the number of shares of common stock set forth opposite its name below.

-Underwriter Shares
+Underwriter Number of Shares

-Merrill Lynch, Pierce, Fenner & Smith Ondres
+Merrill Lynch, Pierce, Fenner & Smith

-Incorporated 1,900,000
+Incorporated

-Leerink Swann LLC 1,500,000
+Leerink Partners LLC

-Stifel, Nicolaus & Company, Incorporated 600,000
+Stifel, Nicolaus & Company, Incorporated

-Lazard Capital Markets LLC 500,000
+Wedbush Securities Inc.

-Wedbush Securities Inc. 500,000
+Roth Capital Partners, LLC

-Total 5,000,000
+Total